 “Never Have I Ever”

-Mindy Kaling’s hit comedy series will see its third season come out this August.
+Mindy Kaling’s hit comedy series just launched its third season in August.
 Devi Vishwakumar (Maitreyi Ramakrishnan) had a rough start to her high school career.
 Her dad’s tragic death hindered her freshman year, but the sight of Paxton Hall-Yoshida (Darren Barnet) somehow brought her out of her paralysis, and ever since, Devi has had the biggest crush on him.
 Devi is determined to reach popularity status, along with her friends of course, but sometimes she cares too much about what other people think of her.
 Her arch-nemesis Ben Gross (Jaren Lewison) gives her competition on the academic side of things, and their relationship creates a fun dynamic.
 Other important relationships include those with Devi’s mom Nalini (Poorna Jagannathan), grandmother Nirmala (Ranjita Chakravarty) and cousin Kamala (Richa Moorjani).
 The whole series is narrated by professional tennis player John McEnroe, whose temper and hotheadedness matches Devi’s.

 “Ginny and Georgia”